-Accumulating research has shown that autistic people who are high functioning are at elevated risk of STB and death by suicide compare to the general population (Newell et a., 2023; Hirvikoski et al. 2016).
-A recent meta-analysis found pooled prevalence of suicidal ideation among HF autistic people to be 34.2% and suicidal attempts and behaviours 24.3% (Newell et a., 2023).
-Hirvikoski et al. (2016), reported suicide to be the leading cause of premature death in HF autistic people and this group were 9.4 times more at risk of suicide compared to the general population.
+Accumulating research has shown that autistic people who are high functioning (HF) are at elevated risk of STB and death by suicide compared to the general population (Hirvikoski et al. 2016; Newell et al., 2023;).
+A recent meta-analysis found the pooled prevalence of suicidal ideation in HF autistic people to be 34.2%, and the prevalence of suicidal attempts and behaviours to be 24.3% (Newell et al., 2023).
+Hirvikoski et al. (2016) reported suicide to be the leading cause of premature death in HF autistic people and that this group has a 9.4 times greater risk of suicide compared to the general population.
 These studies highlight the urgent need for studying the mechanisms underlying suicidality in the autistic population.
-While depression is a well-known risk factor for suicidality both among the general population and autistic people (Cassidy 2014, Hadley et al., 2017), AB being a new concept in the autism literature, has yet to be explored as a risk factor for suicidality.
+While depression is a well-known risk factor for suicidality both among the general population and autistic people (Cassidy 2014, Hedley et al., 2017), AB is a new concept in the autism literature and has yet to be explored as a risk factor for suicidality.
 AB may cause emotional distress and impair self-image over time, which directly or indirectly via depression may contribute to formation of STB.
-Notably, in occupational psychology literature, exhaustion, the core symptom of occupational burnout has been found to contribute to suicide ideation beyond depression levels (Oh et al., 2023).
-In addition, AB impairs functioning which may intensify a sense of being a burden on social surroundings for autistic individuals, who have an elevated sense of burdensomeness to begin with (Moseley et al., 2022).
-Indeed, sense of burdensomeness is a key risk factor for suicide ideation among autistic people and the general population (Moseley et al., 2022; Joiner, 2005).
-Thus, examining AB as a risk factor for STB among autistic people and potential direct and indirect pathways between AB and STB will help to better understand the mechanisms underlying suicidality in the autistic population.
+Notably, in the occupational psychology literature, exhaustion—the core symptom of occupational burnout—has been found to contribute to suicide ideation beyond depression levels (Oh et al., 2023).
+In addition, AB impairs functioning which may intensify a sense of being a burden for autistic individuals, who have an elevated sense of burdensomeness to begin with (Moseley et al., 2022).
+Indeed, sense of burdensomeness is a key risk factor for suicide ideation among autistic people and the general population (Joiner, 2005; Moseley et al., 2022).
+Thus, examining AB as a risk factor for STB in autistic people and assessing the potential direct and indirect pathways between AB and STB will help us to better understand the mechanisms underlying suicidality in the autistic population.

 Limitations with existing studies

-1. Conceptual limitations: While there is evidence that autistic people are at risk of experiencing depression and STB, there is lack of examination of the relation of AB to these phenomena and no study has provided a conceptualization of a potential pathway between AB and STB.
+1. Conceptual limitations: While there is evidence that autistic people are at risk of experiencing depression and STB, there is a lack of examination of the relationships between AB and these phenomena, and no study has provided a conceptualization of a potential pathway between AB and STB.

 2. Insufficient focus on the concept of autism burnout: While the term burnout has been used in the literature in relation to vocational stress or parenthood challenges, it has only recently been used in the literature in relation to autism.
 As a result, research that addresses AB is scarce.
-Research therefore has not yet identified the prevalence of AB nor did it thoroughly investigate its antecedents and its consequences.
-Beyond understanding how burnout builds up among autistic people and what are the risk factors for such build up, it is of crucial importance to assess its potential relation to depression and potential prediction of STB.
+Researchers therefore have not yet identified the prevalence of AB nor have they thoroughly investigated its antecedents and its consequences.
+Beyond understanding how burnout builds up among autistic people, and what the risk factors are for such build up, it is of crucial importance to assess its potential relationships with depression and its potential prediction of STB.

-3. Methodological limitation: the paucity of existing studies that address AB have been cross-sectional, and none of them include longitudinal design/ prediction.
+3. Methodological limitations: The few existing studies that address AB have been cross-sectional, and none of them include longitudinal design or prediction.
 As a result, important questions regarding the ways such factors may interact to impact the mental health and well-being of autistic people are left unanswered.
-An implementation of a longitudinal study may allow to establish prospective associations.
+The implementation of a longitudinal study will allow us to study predictive associations between AB and other factors.

 Research aims